Installing a Ceiling Fan With a Light

-Installing a ceiling fan with a light may seem like a daunting task, but with the right tools and a methodical approach, it is something that many a handy person can tackle.
-I will describe the process of mounting the ceiling fan in a location where electrical service already exists - such as in a place where you already have a light fixture.
+Installing a ceiling fan with a light may seem like a daunting task, but with the right tools and a methodical approach, it is a job that most handy people can handle.

 - Phillips screwdriver